Get the latest in farmland investing and selling farmlandSubscribe

 In Australia, growers buy permanent water entitlements in the underlying water resource, such as a river or aquifer.
 Each year they benefit from the water that comes from that source in the form of an “annual water allocation.”

 The standard unit of measure for these water allocations is Megalitres (ML).
 One Megalitre is the equivalent of 0.81 Acre-Foot of water in the U.S. system.
-To learn more about the Burnett River Citrus Orchards’ specific water allocations, you can visit the original offering page.
+The farm will have 3,000 ML of annual permanent water entitlements to serve the orchard at maturity.
+To learn more about the Murray River Citrus Development's specific water allocations, you can visit the offering page.

 Australia a Unique Supplier of Mandarins